javascript-tutorial/en.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

 Some methods of native prototypes are often borrowed.

-For instance, if we're making an array-like object, we may want to copy some `Array` methods to it.
+For instance, if we're making an array-like object, we may want to assign some `Array` methods to it.

 E.g.